 Esperance Hearts in Good Hands

-We introduce you to some of our Amity Health Esperance team, who provide support and rehabilitation to people living in the South-East Coastal Goldfields community.
-People who have experienced a heart attack, have heart disease, or are at risk of developing heart disease.
+We introduce you to some of our Amity Health Esperance team, who provide support and rehabilitation to people who have experienced a heart attack, have heart disease, or are at risk of developing heart disease.

 Pictured: Amity Health’s Sue (Registered Nurse/Care Coordinator) & Cris (Exercise Trainer)